Frequently Asked Questions

 What if I cannot pay my tuition bill by the due date?

-Penn State offers different types of payment plans, including a Deferred Payment Plan and a Lion-Pay Pre-Payment Plan through Tuition Management Systems.
-A comparison of these two options, including methods of acceptable payment, can be found through the Office of the Bursar.
+Penn State offers different types of payment plans, including a deferred payment plan and a pre-payment plan.
+A comparison of options, including methods of acceptable payment, can be found through the Office of the Bursar.
 You may also call Penn State New Kensington's Bursar Office at 724-334-6025 for more information.

 How can I notify my health insurance company that I am a full-time student?